Hiroaki-K4/ft_linear_regression/README.md

 <br></br>

 ## Train with a gradient descent algorithm
-Traing program read dataset file and perform a linear regression on the data.
+Training program read dataset file and perform a linear regression on the data.
 Once the linear regression has completed, it will save the variables $\theta_0$ and $\theta_1$ for use in the estimation program.
 The training procedure is as follows.